 Nurse and blood test appointments

-If you know you need a repeat test in around 6 weeks’ time or less, please ask the nurse or phlebotomist to book this in for you, during your appointment.
+If you know you need a repeat test, please ask the nurse, phlebotomist or one of our Reception team to book this in for you, during your appointment.
 This includes pre-chemo bloods.

 Home visit requests